 Five Species That Make Great Indoor Bonsai

 Most bonsai species, even if sold as "indoor bonsai," are actually meant to live outside.
-They need direct sunlight.
-They benefit from temperature changes, both daily and seasonally.
+They need direct sunlight and benefit from temperature changes, both daily and seasonally.
 Unlike other house plants, they require frequent watering and occasional root and foliage pruning.

 Interior lights are usually insufficient to supply the indoor bonsai with enough light to photosynthesize, so it is important to place the tree in an area that gets direct or indirect sunlight through a window.